Gorseinon: Transport

 Gorseinon bus station is located just off West Street in the town centre.
 Bus services are provided by First Cymru with services to the surrounding villages and to Llanelli and Swansea city centre.
 The bus station was rebuilt making an improvement to the area.
-The town lost its train service in 1964 under the Beeching Axe; the nearest train station is now Gowerton railway station, around 1.8 mi to the south of the town centre.
+The town lost its train service in 1964 under the Beeching Axe; the nearest railway station is now Gowerton railway station, around 1.8 mi to the south of the town centre.

 The primary route through Gorseinon is the A4240 road which crosses the town centre as High Street and Alexandra Road.
 The A4240 connects Gorseinon with Llanelli to the west; and Penllergaer and the M4 Motorway (Junction 47) to the east.